saulhazelius/alkaloid-api/README.md

 |f1-score|0.26|
 |roc auc|0.65|

-Given the metrics results, one be cautious about the practical usage of this model to predict alkaloids.
+Given the metrics results, one must be cautious about the practical usage of this model to predict alkaloids.

 ### 5. Prediction